-The implementation of our system can be regarded as feasible already today.
+The implementation of our system can already be regarded as feasible.
 From a user's perspective, the processing time for a transfer would be comparable to private transfers in Zcash.
-Hence, payments would be processed within a few seconds or less.
+Hence, payments would be processed within a few seconds or even less.
 Given the rapid improvements on the performance of generating ZKPs observed over the last few years, it seems likely that processing times will see further significant improvements in the near future.
 Additionally, the operational burden for the central bank is relatively low because the succinct proofs in zk-SNARKs are small and offer fast verification in few milliseconds.
 The main challenge of our approach is the prevention of a black market for private CBDC accounts: Getting control over a large number of private CBDC accounts by buying them from users that are not interested in using the privacy pool or by blackmailing would allow illicit actors to circumvent the limits and use the privacy pool for a money mule business.
-However, this threat can be effectively mitigated by binding users' digital identities to secure hardware, e.g., their mobile phones, and by requiring a ZKP of access to the digital identity in each transaction.
+However, this threat can be effectively mitigated by binding users' digital identities to secure hardware, e.g., their mobile phones, and by requiring a ZKP of ownership of the private key stored in this secure hardware and associated with a non-expired, non-revoked unique digital identity in each transaction.
 This approach provides a high degree of assurance that users own the digital ID associated with the privacy pool account for every private transfer without the need to reveal correlatable identity-related information to third parties.
-Users that seek to pass on their accounts would need to pass on their unlocked mobile phone in which their digital ID is stored, including all associated rights and permissions.
+Users that seek to pass on their accounts would need to pass on their unlocked mobile phone, on which their digital ID is stored, including all associated rights and permissions.
 Our discussions with stakeholders indicate that this risk is comparatively low and thus acceptable.